James Hibberd (writer): Career

-From 2003 to 2008 he worked for TelevisionWeek becoming senior editor of the publication.
-In 2008 Hibberd joined The Hollywood Reporter as a senior television reporter, and went on to become the television editor for the publication.
+From 2003 to 2008 he worked for TelevisionWeek, becoming senior editor.
+In 2008 Hibberd joined The Hollywood Reporter as a senior television reporter, and went on to become the television editor.
 From 2010 to 2021 he was at Entertainment Weekly, before returning to The Hollywood Reporter in March 2021.

 Hibberd co-wrote the screenplay Waco with Rupert Wainwright about the Waco siege, after spending a year researching the story.
 Hibberd wrote the screenplay to the film Tell Me How I Die which was released in 2016 to mixed reviews.